VirgilSecurity/virgil-purekit-go/README.md

 }
 ```

-If you create a `passw0rd_record` for all users in your DB, you can delete the unnecessary column where user passwords were previously stored.
+When you've created a `passw0rd_record` for all users in your DB, you can delete the unnecessary column where user passwords were previously stored.

 ### Verify user's passw0rd

-Use this flow when a user already has his or her own `passw0rd_record` in your database.
-This function lets you verify user's password with encrypted `password_record` from your DB user's password every time when user sign in.
-You have to pass his or her `passw0rd_record` from your DB into an `VerifyPassword` function:
+Use this flow at the "sign in" step when a user already has his or her own unique `record` in your database.
+This function allows you to verify that the password that the user has passed is correct.
+You have to pass his or her `record` from your DB into the `VerifyPassword` function:

 ```go
 package main